elizeusjunior/App/README.md

 ## Purpose of the project

-My Library App is a open-source personal educational project to demonstrate the use of several modern technologies and frameworks all in one simple application.
+My Library App is a open-source personal educational app to demonstrate the use of modern technologies and frameworks all in one simple application.

-This is a Small Library APP, using a mock web server.
+This is a Small Library APP.

-Created using Single Page Application (SPA) and Angular 1.6, it connects with a REST Mock Webserver w/ NOSQL database;
+Created using Single Page Application (SPA) and Angular 1.6, it connects to a REST Mock Web server with a NO-SQL database;

 ## Features of the Library